HyperSphereStudio/JdotNET/README.md

 ```

+### Boxing/Unboxing
-### Boxing/Unboxing is converting a julia value from/to a sharp value from julia:
+Boxing/Unboxing is converting a julia value from/to a sharp value from julia
 ```julia
    boxed5 = sharpbox(5)   #Will return the sharp object of the long value "5"
    shouldBe5 = shapunbox(boxed5) #Will unbox the sharp object and return to native julia value
 ```

-### Julia Garbage Collector Pinning:
+### Julia Garbage Collector Pinning
 ```julia
    handle = pin(sharpbox(5))
    #Stuff calling Sharp Functions